-Most people survive on mobile loans in Kenya.
+Most people survive on mobile loan apps in Kenya.

 Now it’s straight forward and convenient to get instant unsecured loans straight to your mobile phone.